Bar Chart

 For each categorical group, there are two or more bars which are color-coded to represent a particular grouping.

-1When you need to represent and compare a continuous set of data
+To represent and compare a continuous set of data

 Do not use Bar Graphs when you need to represent continuous ordered quantities.
 In case of continuous data (such as a person’s height) needs to be represented then use a Histogram.
 It is a best practice to leave gaps between the bars of a Bar Graph, so it doesn’t look like a Histogram.

-2When you need to represent trends in time and other variables
+To represent trends in time and other variables

 Use Line graphs to represent trends in numerous quantities over time, by using multiple lines instead of using bar graphs which will make it more difficult to visualize multiple trends even with stacked or group charts.
 Line graphs have an advantage in that it’s easier to see small changes on line graphs than bar graphs, and that the line makes the overall trends very clear.